-This delicious sour cream pumpkin bread is an easy, must-make recipe for Fall!
-The sour cream makes it extra rich and moist, while the pumpkin puree and pumpkin pie spice load the batter with flavor.
-The batter comes together in minutes, making it a perfect Fall treat for beginner bakers.
+This moist sour cream pumpkin bread is a favorite recipe for Fall!
+Sour cream makes it extra rich and moist, while the pumpkin puree and pumpkin pie spice load the batter with warm Fall flavors.

 Jump to:

-- Pumpkin puree- Make sure you're using real pumpkin puree, not pumpkin pie filling!
-Look for canned, steamed pumpkin with no additional sweeteners or spices.
-The only ingredient should be pumpkin.
-This recipe uses a whole can- yay for no leftovers!
+- Pumpkin puree- Use real canned pumpkin puree, not pumpkin pie filling!
+Look for 100% pure pumpkin puree with no extra sweeteners or spices- the only ingredient should be pumpkin.
+I don't recommend homemade pumpkin puree because it's too watery.

-- Oil- I like making quick breads with oil instead of butter because it's liquid at room temperature, whereas butter is solid.
-This makes the bread extra moist!
-Use a flavorless, neutral oil like canola oil or vegetable oil so the pumpkin flavor shines.
+- Oil- I like making quick breads with oil instead of butter because it makes it extra moist!
+You can use canola or vegetable oil.

-- Apple cider vinegar- Don't worry, you can't taste it!
-Apple cider vinegar helps tenderize the gluten and is key for making a tender, soft pumpkin loaf.
+- Apple cider vinegar- This is my secret ingredient that helps tenderize the gluten and is key for making a tender, soft pumpkin loaf.

-- Pumpkin pie spice- This is a mixture of spices used in pumpkin pie.
-It typically contains ground cinnamon, ginger, nutmeg, cloves, and allspice.
-You can find bottled pumpkin spice at most grocery stores and spice shops, or you can make your own!
+- Pumpkin pie spice- This is a mixture of spices, typically containing ground cinnamon, ginger, nutmeg, cloves, and allspice.
+You can find pre-made pumpkin spice at the grocery store, or you can make your own!

 Step by Step Instructions

-STEP 1: First, add the pumpkin puree, sour cream, oil, eggs, vanilla extract, and apple cider vinegar to a large mixing bowl.
-Whisk everything together until well combined.
+Step 1: Whisk the pumpkin puree, sour cream, oil, eggs, vanilla extract, and apple cider vinegar in a large bowl.

-STEP 2: Use a rubber spatula to fold the all purpose flour, sugar, baking powder, baking soda, salt, and pumpkin spice into the wet ingredients.
-Fold until the dry streaks of flour just disappear.
+Step 2: Fold the all purpose flour, sugar, baking powder, baking soda, salt, and pumpkin spice into the wet ingredients.

 Frequently Asked Questions